-What Can I Do if My Intellectual Property Rights Have Been Violated?
+What Can You Do if Your Intellectual Property Rights Have Been Violated?

 If you believe your intellectual property rights have been violated, the first thing to so is confirm that you have the law on your side.
 First, determine whether you have a defensible claim of ownership with respect to the IP at issue.
 Are you the senior user, and are your rights and registrations valid?